owntech-foundation/Core/docs/vscode_setup.md

 Create an empty folder in which you will work throughout the tutorials.

 !!! warning
+    === "Windows"
-    Make sure that you have administrator privileges on the folder where you clone your repository.
+        - Make sure that you have **administrator privileges** on the folder where you clone your repository.
+        - Check that you are working on a **path that is not liked to OneDrive**
+        - Check that you **do not have any spaces in the path** of your project
+        - Check that the **length of your project** path is smaller than 256 characters.
+        - You should preferably have your project folder as close as possible to the root

 ### Step 2 - Intall VSCode